dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

    below for details).
 Feel free to tweak or expand the structure (headers, content) of the document to fit your needs, but your proposal should be "complete" before submission.
-1. You can submit an informal WIP (work in progress) PR whenever you like for early feedback and discussion, but there is no expectation that your proposal will be given detailed review until it is complete.
+1. You can create an informal WIP (work in progress) PR (pull-request) whenever you like for early feedback and discussion, but there is no expectation that your proposal will be given detailed review until it is complete.
-1. When you are ready, submit your complete proposal for review (this could be opening a PR or removing WIP status from an existing one).
-An editor will look over your proposal for completeness; if acceptable, they will assign one or more reviewers.
-At this stage, there are two primary outcomes: your proposal is merged with "Draft", or declined.
-Submited proposals are expected to be complete, understandable, and relevent; see below for more details.
-This early stage of the review is expected to take **3 weeks at most** from when reviewers were assigned.
+1. When you are ready, submit your complete proposal for review (this could be opening a PR or removing WIP status from an existing one), with the intent of being accepted with "Draft" status.
+   An editor (somebody who is an owner of the DEPs repository) will look over your proposal for completeness; if acceptable, they will assign one or more reviewers.
+   At this stage, two outcomes are the most likely: your proposal is merged with "Draft" status, or declined.
+This first stage of the review is expected to take **3 weeks at most** from when reviewers were assigned.
    It is appropriate to propose specific community members to review your proposal.
 The submiter can withdraw a proposal at any time.
 If accepted, a DEP number will be assigned and the PR merged.
-If there is unambiguous consensus (or, eg, a DEP is documenting already adopted practice), a DEP can move directly to Active at this stage.
+If declined, reviewers may give feedback and/or invite proposers to "significantly revise and resubmit".
 1. While in draft status, proposals can be experimented with.
 Small corrections and clarifications can be submitted by PR expect to be merged quickly if they are reasonable and don't change the broad behavior or semantics of the proposal; larger changes should be re-submitted as Superceding proposals.
-1. When it seems approrpriate, a PR can be submitted to upgrade the status of a Draft to Active.
-At this time a final review will take place, with the outcome being that a prosal stays a Draft or is Active.
-It's also possible for a Draft to be Closed (usuall by a specific PR to propose this).
-This review period is shorter (**2 weeks maximum**), as the relevant reviewers are expected to be familiar with the proposal at this point.
-Reasonably sized changes to the DEP can be included, but it's expected that this is in broad strokes the same proposal that was reviewed earlier (if not, a new Draft should be proposed that Supercedes).
+1. When it seems approrpriate, a PR can be submitted to upgrade the status of a "Draft" to "Active".
+At this time a final review will take place, with the outcome being that a proposal stays "Draft" or becomes "Active".
+   This review period is shorter (**2 weeks at most**), as everybody is expected to be more familiar with the proposal at this point.
+   Small changes to the DEP can be included, but it's expected that this is in broad strokes the same proposal that was reviewed earlier (if not, a new "Draft" should be proposed that Supercedes).
-1. Small tweaks (grammar, clarifications) to a merged DEP can take place as regular github PRs; revisiting or significantly revising should take place as a new DEP.
+1. Small tweaks (grammar, clarifications) to a merged DEP can take place as regular Github PRs; revisiting or significantly revising should take place as a new DEP.
 Draft, Process, and Informational DEPs have a lower bar for evolution over time via direct PR.